Tonsillitis

 Check if you have tonsillitis

 Tonsillitis can feel like a bad cold or flu.
-The tonsils at the back of your throat will be red and swollen.
+The tonsils at the sides of your throat will be red and swollen.

 The main symptoms in children and adults are: